itsallcode/white-rabbit/docs/user_guide.md

 rm -i $HOME/.whiterabbit/plugins/*.jar
 ```

-### Not all plugins are availble when launching via WebStart
+### Not all plugins are available when launching via WebStart

 Your `whiterabbit.jnlp` file might be outdated and not contain newer plugins.
 Please download the latest version from [here](https://whiterabbit.chp1.net/whiterabbit.jnlp).